Charles James Barnett

-Charles James Barnett (31 October 1796 – 31 December 1882) was an English amateur cricketer who played first-class cricket from 1820 to 1837 and a Whig politician who sat in the House of Commons from 1831 to 1835.
+Charles James Barnett (31 October 1796 – 31 December 1882) was an English amateur cricketer who played from 1820 to 1837 and a Whig politician who sat in the House of Commons from 1831 to 1835.

 Barnett was born in Kensington, London the son of James Barnett, a banker and politician, and his wife Ann.

-Mainly associated with Marylebone Cricket Club (MCC), Barnett made 29 known appearances in first-class matches.
+Mainly associated with Marylebone Cricket Club (MCC), Barnett made 29 known appearances in important matches.
 He represented the Gentlemen in the Gentlemen v Players series.

 In 1825, Barnett became the first known president of MCC.
 This is an annual appointment and he was succeeded by Lord Frederick Beauclerk for 1826.
 There may have been earlier presidents but there is no record of them and it was on 28 July 1825 that the Lord's pavilion was burned down with the loss of all club records.

 Barnett was elected Whig Member of Parliament (MP) for Maidstone in 1831 and held the seat until 1835.